mike58smile/OmniWheelBot/CodeReworking/Driver/Documentation.md

     - 10 (Value used for state determination)
     - int = which motor (0/1)
     - int = which meassurement
+        - 0 = Calib
+        - 1 = Ramp
+        - 2 = Ramp_optim
+- Unknown: (Unknown state)
+    - ?? when something else is sent to driver

 # To do: